 Often, its healthy effects on brain and heart function make it an excellent pre-supplement for your daily workout.

-The primary effect of bacopa is its ability to enhance memory and lower stress in healthy adults--but note that you probably won’t notice its effects until about four weeks of consistent intake (at last 750 mg daily, taken with a source of fat).
+The primary benefits of bacopa is its ability to enhance memory and lower stress in healthy adults--but note that you probably won’t notice its effects until about four weeks of consistent intake (at last 750 mg daily, taken with a source of fat).

 Medical researchers advise users to stop talking bacopa after three months, at only 300 mg per day.

 Forskolin is a plant extract that has been used in Indian forms of medicine for thousands of years.
 It’s also been suggested to increase cyclic adenosine monophosphate (cAMP), which is essential for memory formation and better learning.

 When combined with artichoke extract, forskolin is even more effective, because of enzymes in the artichoke that break down the cAMP and make it more available to the body.

 Be careful, though: Some users get bad headaches and an energy crash when the effects wear off.
 You can buy a commercial combination of the two called Ciltep.